-Seattle Mariners (1996, 1998-1999)

 In 2005, Suzuki came back to the US and signed a minor league contract with the Oakland A’s, and in 2006 he joined a Mexican League team.
 In that offseason he signed a minor league deal with the Chicago Cubs.
 Suzuki played with the Calgary Vipers of the independent Golden Baseball League to round out his 2008 season.
 In 2009 he played for the Southern Maryland Blue Crabs of the independent Atlantic League.

-A Gardner, LA resident, VanAsselberg played collegiate ball at Baptist Christian College in Shreveport, winning back-to-back national small-college championships in 1995 and 1996.
+A Gardner, LA resident, VanAsselberg played collegiate ball at Baptist Christian College (now known as Louisiana Baptist University) in Shreveport, winning back-to-back national small-college championships in 1995 and 1996.
 He was a two-time small-college all-America selection and was named MVP of the 1996 tournament.

 VanAsselberg started his professional playing career in 1996 with the Alexandria Aces and after one season was signed by the Baltimore Orioles.
 He also spent time with the Ozark (Mo.)
 Mountain Ducks in 2001 and Rio Grande Valley (Texas) WhiteWings in 2002, serving as a player/coach for both clubs.

-Stan Cliburn recently joined the California Winter League as an instructor for the upcoming season.
-He has over twenty years of managing experience and was hired in January to serve as the new manager of the Sioux City Explorers in the American Association.
+Stan Cliburn has over twenty years of managing experience and was hired in January to serve as the new manager of the Sioux City Explorers in the American Association.
 Cliburn played baseball at the University of Southern Mississippi and went on to have a four year MLB career.

 Cliburn was drafted in the fifth round by the California Angels in 1974 and made his MLB debut on May 6, 1980.
 During his MLB career, he was a part of the Angels, Pirates and Braves organizations.
 After his MLB career he became a manger and hitting coach, and has helped developed some of the top players in the game today.
 Over his twenty year span of instructing, Cliburn has worked with American League MVP’s Joe Mauer and Justin Morneau as well as many other MLB All-Stars.